jbfm/spranimate/readme.md

 #spranimate
 -----------
 ###Ever wanted to take an ordinary, boring spritesheet and turn it into a glorious, animated wonder?
-Then then spranimate is for you!
+Then spranimate is for you!
 This is not something to be used in games, it's simply a script to make nice presentations for your spritesheets

 It's very basic now, I plan on expanding it if I can.